simenandre/payex/README.md

 PayEx a bit more intutive as well as modern.

 The classes are all static, and fairly easy to manage.
-We use Laravel as a framework for most of our web applications, so this is made to be easy to install.
-Its on the roadmap to make a bundle for Laravel aswell.

 How to install?
 ---------------